5. Saving the data

 repo settings>actions>general

-At the very of the section under “Workflow permissions,” select “Read and write permissions.”
+At the very top of the section under “Workflow permissions,” select “Read and write permissions.”
 Save your changes.

 repo save changes

-Now, you should be able to run the Action and the virtual machine that runs your workflow, will be able to commit and push changes to your repository.
+Now, you should be able to run the Action, and the virtual machine that runs your workflow will be able to commit and push changes to your repository.

 5.3.
 Run the Action